dvbreva/Uni-Projects/README.md

 - has three entities - Patients, Psychologies and Departments - you can perform crud operations on all of them and to search by different criterias.

 ## Cars Manager
-Cars Manager is an ASP.net app with and MVC website and WCF Service Application that I build during my distributed applications course.
+Cars Manager is an ASP.net app with and MVC website and WCF SOAP Service Application that I build during my distributed web applications course.
 - has three entities - Cars, Makes, Types and each Car has a Make and Type.
 - may be tested with WcfTestClient